Rolls-Royce reveals Boat Tail as sign of return to coachbuilding

 Traditional methods are used wherever possible.
 For instance, crafting the body starts with a clay model whose design is then transferred to a buck on which aluminum body panels are then hammer-formed by hand.
 The resulting design measures 228 inches in length, making the Boat Tail longer than pretty much any other car on the road.

 Most of the length is taken up by the rear section, where most of the nautical references can be found.
-A real-wood deck is used as a nod to boat tails built early last century.
-However, at the press of a button, the two halves of the deck flip open, revealing what Rolls-Royce refers to as a hosting suite.
+A wooden deck is used as a nod to boat tails built early last century, but at the press of a button the two halves of the deck flip open, revealing what Rolls-Royce refers to as a hosting suite.
 This is just a chest filled with items to add a little glamour to a road-side picnic, such as a refrigerator, champagne flutes, refresher towels, sun shade, and fold-out chairs.